laravel/docs/pulse.md

 PULSE_SERVER_NAME=load-balancer
 ```

-The configuration also allows you to customize the directories that are monitored.
+The Pulse configuration file also allows you to customize the directories that are monitored.

 <a name="user-jobs-recorder"></a>
 #### User Jobs